HilscherAutomation/netPI-bluetooth/README.md

 STEP 4.
 Press the button **Actions > Start container**

-Pulling the image from Docker Hub may take up to 5 minutes.
+Pulling the image from Docker Hub may take up to 10 minutes.

 #### Accessing

-The container starts the SSH service and the bluetooth device hci0 automatically.
+The container starts the SSH server and the bluetooth device hci0 automatically.

 Login to it with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at port `22`.
 Use the credentials `root` as user and `root` as password when asked and you are logged in as root.

-Use bluez tools such as bluetoothctl, hciconfig, hcitool and more as usual.
+Use bluez tools such as bluetoothctl, hciconfig, hcitool as usual.
+For a simple test call [bluetoothctrl](https://wiki.archlinux.org/index.php/bluetooth) to start the bluetooth interactive command utility.
+Input `scan on` to discover nearby bluetooth devices.

 #### Tags

 * **hilscher/netPI-bluetooth:latest** - non-versioned latest development output of the master branch.
 Shouldn't be used since under development all the time.

-* **hilscher/netPI-bluetooth:0.9.1.0** - runs with netPI's system software version V0.9.1.0.
-In this version the dbus host socket needs to be exposed to the container to run bluetooth **Volumes > Volume mapping > map additional volume** : `container: /var/run/dbus(bind)-> volume: /var/run/dbus(read/writeable)`

-* **hilscher/netPI-bluetooth:1.1.0.0** - runs with netPI's system software version V1.1.0.0.

 #### GitHub sources
 The image is built from the GitHub project [netPI-bluetooth](https://github.com/Hilscher/netPI-bluetooth).
 It complies with the [Dockerfile](https://docs.docker.com/engine/reference/builder/) method to build a Docker image [automated](https://docs.docker.com/docker-hub/builds/).